michaljedraszczyk/keygenerator/README.md

 There is also configured phpstan to validate your code, just run `composer phpstan`

 ### @todo
-1. add .env support for frontend app
-2. translate calendar to polish lang
+1. translate calendar to polish lang
-3. update webpack-dev-server to latest version